mlaanderson/database-js/README.md

 ~~~~

 #### SQLite Example
 Memory only SQLite databases are not yet supported, a filename must be passed.
+The example database is included in this package, so this should be able to run.
 ~~~~
 var Database = require('database-js2').Connection;